Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Wave Equations

 \subsubsection{Adiabatic Parametric Modulations}

 We now consider the case of adiabatic parametric modulations.
-In that case, the modulation depth and phase-velocity varies slowly -- in a quasi-adiabatic fashion -- from cell to cell.
-In this adiabatic limit, we can assume that the modulation depth variation is negligibly small between two adjacent cells, that is
+In that case, the modulation amplitude and phase-velocity varies slowly -- in a quasi-adiabatic fashion -- from cell to cell.
+In this adiabatic limit, we can assume that the variation of the modulation amplitude is negligibly small between two adjacent cells, that is

 We can also assume that the wavenumber is approximately constant between adjacent cells, so